kurokida/PsychWebTool/docs/tutorials/saveData.md

 trial_data['RT'] = rt;
 ```

 First, define a blank [object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) of which name is whatever you want (here is **trial_data**).
 Then, set properties' value that you want to save **per trial**.
-The property names are recorded as column names of the CSV file.
+The property names are used as column names of the CSV file.
 After setting properties' value, call the *writeData* function as follows.

 ```
 writeData(trial_data);
 ```

-The *writeData* function is adapted from the *[jsPsych.data.write](https://github.com/jspsych/jsPsych/blob/v5.0.3/docs/markdown_docs/core_library/jspsych-data.md)* function.
+The *writeData* function is adapted from the *[jsPsych.data.write](https://github.com/jspsych/jsPsych/blob/v5.0.3/docs/markdown_docs/core_library/jspsych-data.md#jspsychdatawrite)* function.
 Note that the *writeData* function must be called **per trial**.

 # Saving data as a CSV file in the participant's computer